joe1chief/windowNormalizaion/README.md

-# WIN: A simple normalization technique  using stochastic local statistics to improve the out-of-distribution generalization
+# A simple normalization technique using window statistics to improve the out-of-distribution generalization in medical images

 <img align="center" src="assets/WIN-WIN.jpg" width="750">